Royal Palace of Brussels: The new Royal Palace

-Charles Alexander of Lorraine, at that time Governor of the Habsburg Netherlands had a new palace, the Palace of Charles of Lorraine, built on the nearby site of the former Palace of Orange-Nassau.
+Prince Charles Alexander of Lorraine, at that time Governor of the Austrian Netherlands, had a new palace, the Palace of Charles of Lorraine, built on the nearby site of the former Palace of Orange-Nassau.
 The Palace of Charles of Lorraine is now part of the Royal Library of Belgium (KBR) and the old palace's garden was redesigned as a public park.
-On the northern side, a new building for the Council of Brabant was built by the French architect Gilles-Barnabé Guimard, which today houses the Belgian Federal Parliament and is known as the Palace of the Nation.
-On the other side of the park (the building plot of the present-day Royal Palace), the middle axis of the park continued as a street between two newly built mansions.
-One served as the residence of the Abbot of the nearby Coudenberg Abbey, while the other was inhabited by important government members.
+On the northern side, a new building for the Council of Brabant was built by the French architect Gilles-Barnabé Guimard, which now houses the Belgian Federal Parliament and is known as the Palace of the Nation.
+On the other side of the park (the building plot of the present-day Royal Palace), the park's middle axis continued as a street between two newly built mansions.
+One served as the abbot's residence of the nearby Coudenberg Abbey, while the other was inhabited by important government members.

-After the Congress of Vienna in 1814, Brussels became (together with The Hague) the joint capital of the new established United Kingdom of the Netherlands.
+After the Congress of Vienna in 1814–15, Brussels became (together with The Hague) the joint capital of the new established United Kingdom of the Netherlands.
 It was under the rule of King William I of the Netherlands that the street was covered and the two mansions were joined with a gallery.
-The newly created "Royal Palace" received a new neoclassical facade designed by the architect Tilman-François Suys with a peristyle in the middle, and a balcony with a wrought iron parapet surrounding the entire first floor.
+The newly created "Royal Palace" received a new neoclassical façade designed by the architect Tilman-François Suys with a peristyle in the middle, and a balcony with a wrought iron parapet surrounding the entire first floor.

-The street running alongside the new Royal Palace was widened and thus the / ("Square of the Palaces") was created.
-The new square's name uses the plural form, because another palace was built on the left side of the Royal Palace.
+The street running alongside the new Royal Palace was widened and thus the Place des Palais/Paleizenplein ("Palaces' Square") was created.
+The new square's name uses the plural form because another palace was built on the left side of the Royal Palace.
 This new building (1823) was designed as the residence of the Crown Prince called the Prince of Orange (the future King William II of the Netherlands).
-Today, it houses the Royal Academies for Science and the Arts of Belgium (RASAB) and is consequently called the Academy Palace.
+Nowadays, it houses five Belgian academies including the Royal Academies for Science and the Arts of Belgium (RASAB) and is consequently called the Academy Palace.
 The rooms and salons of the old mansions were incorporated in the new Royal Palace and were only partly refurnished.
-Some of them survived all the 19th and 20th centuries' renovations and are still partly intact today.
+Some of them survived the 19th and 20th centuries' renovations and are still partly intact.
 A major addition to the interior decoration from the time of William I is the so-called "Empire Room", which was designed as a ballroom.
 It has a very refined cream and gold decoration designed and executed by the famous French sculptor François Rude.